 One of the first things budding home business owners are encouraged to do is write a business plan.
-They pull out a business plan book filled with details on SWOT analysis and financial reports, and quickly become overwhelmed.
-But unless you plan to ask a bank for money to start your business, a business plan doesn’t need to be a tome filled with statistics and graphs.
+They pull out a business plan book filled with details on SWOT analysis (strengths, weaknesses, opportunities, and threats) and financial reports, and quickly become overwhelmed.
+But unless you plan to ask a bank for money to start your venture, a business plan doesn’t need to be a tome filled with statistics and graphs.

 Here’s how to create a simple, short plan for your home business.

 Your business plan should provide an overview of your business, including the following information:

 Describe in a few sentences what you’re selling.
 Is it a product or a service?
 Is it tangible or digital?

 What Is Special or Different About What You Offer?